SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 NPs are advanced practice registered nurses (APRNs) who have undergone extensive training at the masters or doctoral level.
 This training empowers them to assume greater responsibilities in patient care and even work independently in some states, while other states still require physician supervision.
 Be sure to check out your state’s State Board of Nursing for full details on nurse practitioner scope of practice.

-1. Conducting Patient Assessments
+1. Conduct Patient Assessments

 As an NP, you have the vital role of assessing a patient’s medical history, performing thorough physical exams, and ordering diagnostic tests.
 These steps help in identifying illnesses and developing effective treatment plans.

-2. Diagnosing and Treating Medical Conditions
+2. Diagnose and Treat Medical Conditions

 NPs can diagnose and treat a wide range of acute and chronic medical conditions.
 From strep throat and the flu to diabetes and heart disease, they play a crucial part in helping patients overcome various health challenges.
 And, depending on the NP’s specialty, they can provide care in either inpatient or outpatient settings!

-3. Prescribing Medications
+3. Prescribe Medications

 Part of an NP’s expertise lies in prescribing medications to treat illnesses and manage symptoms.
 NPs have extensive training in pharmacology and are required to complete continuing education credits in pharmacology every few years to stay up to date on the latest prescribing practices.
 It’s important to note that prescriptive authority may differ depending on the state.

-4. Providing Preventive Care
+4. Provide Preventive Care

 Nurses are known for being excellent patient educators, and as an NP, you get to take that next step to make an even greater difference in the lives of patients!
 As an NP, you help patients stay healthy by providing preventive care, including vaccinations, health education, and cancer screenings.

-5. Collaborating With Other Healthcare Professionals
+5. Collaborate With Other Healthcare Professionals

 NPs work closely with other NPs, physicians, nurses, medical assistants, and other healthcare professionals to provide comprehensive healthcare to patients.
 While NPs work autonomously and carry out a lot of their job responsibilities on their own, there is plenty of collaboration with other healthcare providers to ensure patients receive the care they need.

-6. Performing Minor Procedures
+6. Perform Minor Procedures

 Depending on their specialty, NPs may be trained to perform some minor procedures, such as suturing, skin biopsy, and joint injections.
 NPs that work in acute care settings can even be trained to insert central lines, chest tubes, and intubate patients.

-7. Providing Emotional Support and Advocacy
+7. Provide Emotional Support and Advocacy

 NPs provide emotional support for patients and families who are affected by illnesses and help them navigate the healthcare system.